onap/dcaegen2/docs/sections/services/dfc/certificates.rst

                 "trustedCAPassword": "[yourpassword]"
             }

-6. This has been tested with vsftpd and dfc, with self-signed certificates.
+7. Other conditions
 ---------------------------------------------------------------------------
+   This has been tested with vsftpd and dfc, with self-signed certificates.
    In real deployment, we should use ONAP-CA signed certificate for DFC, and vendor-CA signed certificate for xNF